vitay/deeprl/document.md

 If the task is episodic ($T$ is finite, the trajectories ends after a finite number of transitions), $\gamma$ can be set to 1, but if the task is continuing ($T=\infty$, trajectories have no end), $\gamma$ must be chosen smaller than 1.

-The Q-value of a state-action pair $(s, a)$ is defined as the expected discounted reward received if the agent takes $a$ from a state $s$ and follows the policy distribution $\pi$ thereafter:
+The Q-value of a state-action pair $(s, a)$ is defined as the expected discounted return received if the agent takes $a$ from a state $s$ and follows the policy distribution $\pi$ thereafter:

 $$
     Q^{\pi}(s, a) = \mathbb{E}_{\pi}[R_t | s_t = s, a_t=a]
 $$

-More precisely, the Q-value of a state-action pair is the mathematical expectation of the expected return over all trajectories starting in $(s, a)$ defined by the policy $\pi$.
+More precisely, the Q-value of a state-action pair is the mathematical expectation of the return over all trajectories starting in $(s, a)$ defined by the policy $\pi$.

-Similarly, the value of a state $s$ is the expected discounted reward received if the agent starts in $s$ and thereafter follows its policy $\pi$.
+Similarly, the value of a state $s$ is the expected discounted return received if the agent starts in $s$ and thereafter follows its policy $\pi$.

 $$
     V^{\pi}(s) = \mathbb{E}_{\pi}[R_t | s_t = s]